spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/install.md

 :::info

-If you are using the Palette CLI from inside an [airgap support VM](../airgap/vmware-vsphere-airgap-instructions.md), the CLI will automatically detect the airgap environment and prompt you if you want to use the **Use local, air-gapped Pack Registry?** Type `y` to use the local resources and skip filling in the OCI registry URL and credentials.
+If you are using the Palette CLI from inside an [airgap support VM](../airgap/vmware-vsphere-airgap-instructions.md), the CLI will automatically detect the airgap environment and prompt you to **Use local, air-gapped Pack Registry?** Type `y` to use the local resources and skip filling in the OCI registry URL and credentials.

 :::